AnthonyP57/HuggingFace_RL_course/README.md

 We have a starting point and an ending point (terminal space).
 This creates an episode: a list of states, actions, rewards and sew states e.g. you start somewhere and end when you are killed or reach the end.

 ### Continuing
 There is no terminal space.
-We must learn how to choose the best actions and simultaneously interaact with the environment.
+We must learn how to choose the best actions and simultaneously interact with the environment.

 ## Exploration/Exploitation trade-off
 - exploration - we do random actions to find more info about the environment